 Back in London, Bigend calls Cayce to a meeting where he announces Dorotea has told him the truth in return for a prestigious position at Blue Ant.
 Dorotea tells Cayce that a Russian with espionage contacts had paid her to intimidate Cayce into leaving London and stopping working with Blue Ant.

-Cayce works out that the watermark on The Footage could be traced to an email address by someone with the right contacts.
+Cayce works out that someone with the right contacts could trace the watermark on The Footage to an email address.
 The vintage technology collectors Cayce met earlier know a retired cryptographer for the NSA and Cayce makes a deal with him: she will buy him an early Curta calculator, and in return he will find the email address the watermark refers to…

 Cayce [blackout]succeeds in buying the fourth Curta calculator ever made and receives the email address from the cryptographer.
 She then emails the address.
-Stella Volkova replies, and arranges to met with Cayce in Moscow.
+Stella Volkova replies and meets with Cayce in Moscow.
 Cayce travels to Moscow without telling Bigend.[/blackout]

-Cayce [blackout]and Stella meet, and Stella admits that her sister Nora is the artist responsible for the video clips.
-Nora was badly injured by a bomb supposed to kill her uncle, and now her only means of expression is via The Footage.
-Cayce goes to meet Nora, and is overwhelmed by The Footage’s beauty.[/blackout]
+Cayce [blackout]and Stella meet.
+Stella admits that her sister Nora is the artist responsible for The Footage.
+A bomb that was supposed to assassinate her uncle instead badly injured Nora, and now her only means of expression is via The Footage.
+Cayce goes to meet Nora, and The Footage’s beauty overwhelms her.[/blackout]

 Pattern Recognition: Analysis